adrianHards/learning-rails/rails/react.md

 ## Step 3 Setup CORS

+CORS stands for Cross-Origin Resource Sharing.
+It is a security feature implemented by web browsers that restricts the ability of a web page to make requests to a domain different to the one that served the web page (in our case, localhost:3000 vs 3001).
+This is done to prevent malicious websites from making unauthorized requests to other domains, which could result in the theft of sensitive data or other security risks.

 Add `gem 'rack-cors'` to your gemfile then run `bin/bundle install`

 `touch config/initializers/cors.rb` and add the following: